Sexually Transmitted Diseases (STDs) - General Overview

 Understanding what triggers this condition

-These are caused by bacteria transmitted through vaginal, anal, or oral sex.
+These are caused by specific bacteria transmitted through vaginal, anal, or oral sex.
 They are among the most common STDs worldwide and are curable with appropriate antibiotics when detected early.

-Parasites like Trichomonas vaginalis are transmitted sexually and cause irritation, discharge, and discomfort.
+Parasites like Trichomonas vaginalis are spread through sexual contact and cause irritation and discharge.
 These are generally curable with prescription antiparasitic medications.

 Top 5 Medical Treatments for Sexually Transmitted Diseases (STDs) - General Overview